Pensioner FAQ (SIRBS)

 How do I inform you about a change of address?

-You should inform Coats Pensions Office of your new address as soon as possible.
-You can phone us, or download a change of address form from the Forms section.
+You should inform the Pensions team of your new address as soon as possible.
+You can do this by phone, email or letter; or you can download a change of address form from the Forms section.

-It is important to inform us of your change of address as if mail is returned to our offices, your pension may be put on hold until we can make contact with you.
+It is important to inform us of your change of address as if mail is returned to our office, your pension may be put on hold until we can make contact with you.

 How do I inform you about a change of bank account?